statianzo/sql-setup/README.md

 ![SQL Tabs Hello World](https://github.com/statianzo/sql-setup/raw/master/images/sqltabs_helloworld.png)

+### Finished

 Congratulations!
-You've successfully set up a hosted Postgres service on Heroku.
-You can now continue using SQL Tabs to alter your hosted database.
+You've successfully set up a hosted Postgres database on Heroku.
+You can now connect to this database using SQL Tabs and write database queries to create and update content on your hosted database.
 Have fun!